Hannah Gross

 In our first session together, here's what you can expect

-Our first session will always be an intake appointment where we'll have the opportunity to discuss your psychosocial history, current symptoms, and goals for therapy.
+Our first session will always be an intake appointment where we'll discuss your history, current symptoms, and goals for therapy.
 Don't worry about not knowing where to start; I have an intake form that we can talk through together to help me learn more about you.
 The overall purpose of an intake is to paint the big picture, not finalize the details and shading.
-I will also share a bit about myself and my background so that you don't feel like you're talking to a literal stranger!
+I can also share a bit about myself and my background so that you don't feel like you're talking to a literal stranger.

 The biggest strengths that I bring into our sessions

 I like to take an integrative approach to therapy.
-I pull from several different therapeutic approaches and integrate them into your personal treatment.
+I pull from several different modalities and integrate them into your personal treatment.
 There is no such thing as one-size-fits-all in therapy, so I tailor our sessions based on what you need that week.
-My go-to's include: CBT, DBT, humanistic, compassion-focused, somatic, solution-focused, strengths-based, and feminist therapies ... with a sprinkle of the arts like music, dance, or art therapy.
+My go-to's include: CBT, DBT, humanistic, compassion-focused, strengths-based, and feminist therapies ... with a sprinkle of the arts like music, dance, or art therapy.

 The clients I'm best positioned to serve

-My ideal clients are the girls, the gays, and the theys (also anyone who isn't harshly judging my eyebrows in that headshot; sorry it's microblading that I haven't had touched up since 2020).
+My ideal clients are the girls, the gays, and the theys (also anyone who isn't harshly judging my eyebrows in that headshot - it's microblading from 2020).
 I am a loud ally for marginalized groups and I do not play well with conservatives.
-My clients are roughly ages 15-25 (give or take a couple years on either end).
-Some common themes in my work include: managing anxiety, stress, depression, and/or general feelings of overwhelm and dread that come from living in our current world; adjusting to changes or transitions such as graduating, moving, starting a new job; navigating relationships with family, friends, romantic partners, peers, and co-workers; taking care of our bodies through healthy nutrition, sleep, and self-expression practices; living with chronic illness or invisible disabilities; building confidence, self-esteem, and self-advocacy skills; women's issues and dismantling the patriarchy.
+My clients are roughly ages 15-25 give or take a couple years on either end.
+Some common themes in my work include: managing anxiety, stress, depression, and/or general feelings of overwhelm and dread; adjusting to changes/transitions such as graduating, moving, starting a new job; navigating relationships with family, friends, romantic partners, peers, and co-workers; taking care of our bodies through healthy nutrition, sleep, and self-expression; living with chronic illness or invisible disabilities; building confidence, self-esteem, and self-advocacy skills; women's issues and dismantling the patriarchy.

 Specialties